 It has areas such as A Coruña, from where the shortest variant departs with 70 kilometres.
 Leaving Ferrol, the distance is 120 kilometres, hence it is the only valid starting point to obtain the Compostela, whose minimum distance on foot or on horseback exceeds 100 kilometres for its validation.

-Ferrol, Pontedeume, Betanzos and Coruña, some of medieval origin, with populations of solitary footpaths and forests that shows for the traveller of today, ways of spirituality.
+Ferrol, Pontedeume, Betanzos and Coruña, some of medieval origin.
+They provide solitary footpaths and forests that shows for the traveller of today, ways of spirituality.

 The French Way

 Unlike the English Way, this route is much more crowded.
 One could say that it is the most popular and well-known route of the Camino de Santiago.
 A reputation that has its advantages and disadvantages.

 On the one hand, it has the best infrastructure for the pilgrim.
 It offers a great variety of accommodation, from modest hostels to beautiful rural tourism houses or luxurious pazos and five-star hotels.
 Unlike the English Way, it also has a greater number of bars and restaurants in which to eat and rest as well as supermarkets, laundries, massage and physiotherapy services, medical centres, and a large number of activities for walkers.

 One of the “disadvantages” of the English Way is the overcrowding in the summer months.
 This may not be a disadvantage if you are looking to socialise and meet new people, as the atmosphere is undoubtedly much livelier.